paullalonde/macos-parallels-build-vms/README.md

 # MacOS Parallels Build VMs

-Creates a Parallels Desktop virtual machine containing basic macOS developer tools.
+Creates a Parallels Desktop virtual machine containing basic macOS developer tools, suitable for use as a build machine.
 It starts with a *base* VM (see below), and performs the following actions:

 - Adds an SSH authorized key for the `packer` account.